eyalroz/libgiddy/README.md

 In this mode, we

-   * include the [kernel source file](https://github.com/eyalroz/libgiddy/blob/master/src/kernels/decompression/frame_of_reference.cuh); we now have a pointer to the kernel's device-side function
+   * Include the [kernel source file](https://github.com/eyalroz/libgiddy/blob/master/src/kernels/decompression/frame_of_reference.cuh); we now have a pointer to the kernel's device-side function.
-   * include the launch config resolution mechanism header
+   * Include the launch config resolution mechanism header.
-   * instantiate a launch configuration resolution parameters object, with the parameters specific to our launch
+   * Instantiate a launch configuration resolution parameters object, with the parameters specific to our launch.
-   * call `resolve_launch_configuration()` function with the object we instantiated, obtaining a [`launch_configuration_t` struct](https://codedocs.xyz/eyalroz/cuda-api-wrappers/structcuda_1_1launch__configuration__t.html).
+   * Call `resolve_launch_configuration()` function with the object we instantiated, obtaining a [`launch_configuration_t` struct](https://codedocs.xyz/eyalroz/cuda-api-wrappers/structcuda_1_1launch__configuration__t.html).
-   * perform a CUDA kernel launch, either using the API wrapper (which takes the device function pointer and a `launch_configuration_t`) or the plain vanilla way, extracting the fields of the `launch_configuration_t`.
+   * Perform a CUDA kernel launch, either using the API wrapper (which takes the device function pointer and a `launch_configuration_t`) or the plain vanilla way, extracting the fields of the `launch_configuration_t`.

 ### <a name="instantiation-of-wrapper">Instantiation of the specific kernel launch wrapper</a>